-Piping systems be protected against over-pressuring by Pressure-relieving devices like pressure safety valve, pressure relief valve, … by realizing extra pressure (popping up) according to the system operating philosophy.
+Piping systems be protected against over-pressuring by Pressure-relieving devices like pressure safety valves, and pressure relief valves, … by realizing extra pressure (popping up) according to the system operating philosophy.

-Regarding variation of service fluid pressure and velocity between the upstream and downstream of PSV, during popping up PSVs exert considerable reaction force over the system.
-During stress analysis of PSV involved systems, we have to consider this reaction force.
+Regarding variation of service fluid pressure and velocity between the upstream and downstream of PSV, during popping up PSV exert considerable reaction force over the system.
+During stress analysis of PSV-involved systems, we have to consider this reaction force.

 This article’s subject is an investigation of system allowable stress associated with PSV/PRV reaction force and PSV/PRV reaction force calculation is out of this writing goal.
 To learn about the PSV reaction force calculation and stress analysis philosophy kindly click here.